SamuelCarriles/fhir-pogs/README.md

 The library's operation can be summarized as follows:

 1. The resource or resources to be stored and the fields to be extracted are taken.
-2. A main table is created to store the `id`, the resource type, and the complete resource in JSONB format in the columns `id`, `resourcetype`, and `content`, respectively.
+2. A main table is created to store the `id`, the resource type, and the complete resource in JSONB format in the columns `resource_id`, `resourcetype`, and `content`, respectively.
-3. In a separate table, the other fields that were chosen to be extracted are stored, along with the resource `id`, which is used as a foreign key to reference the data in the table created with the main table that stores all the resources.
+3. In a separate table, the other fields that were chosen to be extracted are stored, along with the resource `id` and `resourcetype`, which are used as a foreign key to reference the data in the table created with the main table that stores all the resources.
 If the resource field is a primitive FHIR data type, it is stored in a PostgreSQL column of a compatible data type; otherwise, it is stored in a JSONB column.
 4. With the data stored, it is now possible to perform **CRUD** operations located in `fhir-pogs.core`.

 ## 🛠️Basic Operations: Create/Store Resources